 - This also stretches to Afro's father, the least focused on and developed character in the series despite being the source of Afro's motivation.
 It's implied that Justice kills him because his father refused to do anything with his authority and instead wanted to quietly retire.

-- Darkness-Induced Audience Apathy: The main character is a borderline sociopathic Villain Protagonist with little redeeming moral features who cares nothing but killing the person who killed his father, resulting in him killing large amounts of people just to find his father's killer.
-The person who killed his father, Justice, while having well-meaning but rather not necessarily morally right, is very morally gray.
+- Darkness-Induced Audience Apathy: The main character is a borderline sociopathic Villain Protagonist with little redeeming moral features who cares about nothing but killing the person who killed his father, resulting in him killing large amounts of people just to find his father's killer.
+The person who killed his father, Justice, while having well-meaning but not necessarily morally good intentions, is very morally gray.
 The only reason the audience only sympathizes with Afro, in spite of his goals being identical to those he fights, is because we saw his back story, and didn't see theirs.

 - Designated Hero: Afro